plediii/route53-controller/README.md

-If the Lambda function does not already exist, `upload-lambda` will attempt to create one.  *route53-controller* requires the ARN of an existing IAM Role to create the Lambda function (the `create-policy.js` script may be used to create the IAM role).
+If the Lambda function does not already exist, `upload-lambda` will attempt to create one.  *route53-controller* requires the ARN of an existing IAM Role to create the Lambda function (the `create-policy.js` script described below may be used to create the IAM role).

 ```
 $ node bin/upload-lambda.js --resource resource.json --role arn:aws:iam::NNNNNNNNNNNN:role/lambda_role --region=us-west-2